dpouzada/Watson_for_MANA/README.md

 #### The trick: not only entities can be detected at first by Watson Assistant

-This architecture allows to implement a feature that becomes very advantageous : as the intents training is sufficient, they can start to recognize directly the keywords.
+This architecture allows to implement a feature that becomes very advantageous : as the intents training is sufficient, they start to be directly triggered by the keywords.
 In fact, say e.g. that many training sentences in the intents contain the mention of the “Indonesian rainforest”.
-Then it is very likely that if a keyword sent from NLU is « Indonesian » or « rainforest », which were not previously defined as alerting entities, it will be detected directly by the intents although it did not trigger entities detection.
+Then it is very likely that if a keyword sent from NLU is « Indonesian » or « rainforest », which were not previously defined as alerting entities (as deforestation), it will be detected directly by the intents although it did not trigger entities detection.
-The whole process is in this case be repeated: the sentences in the article containing indonesian or rainforest are sent again to those same intents for classification, to determine whether the whole sentence is relevant or not.
-This situation frequency will significantly increase (as opposed to mere alerting entity detection) as the intents get more and more trained.
+In this case, the whole process is repeated: the sentences in the article containing "indonesian" or "rainforest" are sent again to those same intents for classification, to determine whether the whole sentence is relevant or not.
+This situation frequency increases significantly (as opposed to mere alerting entity detection) as the intents get more and more trained.

 Therefore, this combined use of the top performing AI bricks of Watson : namely keywords extraction from NLU plugged to an astute two fold classification by Watson Assistant, allows for a very fast training, which can moreover reliably be left to autonomous continuous learning, and overall easily monitored through Watson Assistant very practical user interface.

-To rephrase in other words the strengths of the architecture of MANA text classification algorithm: keywords extraction (50 keywords are generated for an average three pages long article) allows efficient extraction of the main articles information, while Watson Assistant allows to keep the fine tuning of a sentence by sentence final classification (with an interesting control through the filter of entities).
+Let's rephrase in other words the strengths of the architecture of MANA text classification algorithm: keywords extraction (50 keywords are generated for an average three pages long article) allows efficient extraction of the main articles information, while Watson Assistant allows to keep the fine tuning of a sentence by sentence final classification (with an interesting control through the filter of entities).

 #### Supervision

-All steps in the previously explained algorithm can be supervised or left unsupervised during execution:
+All steps in the previously explained algorithm can be supervised or left unsupervised as it starts during execution by:
 - Asking when an entity is detected whether it is relevant to do so.
 - Asking whether a sentence was correctly classified by the intents.
 - Asking whether the intent should be trained or not with this last classified sentence

-There are on this first part of the algorithm possible fine tuning coming from a more extensive use of the information provided by NLU treatment of the article, especially true for the ordering of the relevant articles.
+There are on this first part of the algorithm possible fine tuning improvements coming from a more extensive use of the information provided by NLU treatment of the article, which is especially true for the final ordering of the relevant articles kept in their priority ranking.

-Namely, through testing phases it is possible to determine and adjust the weight to give to the emotions and sentiment, and to the « Company » entity detected at first as well.
-Also, the author/source might receive a weight, as well as possibly the confidence score of the enrichment.
+Namely, through tests it is possible to determine and adjust for this priority ranking the weights to give to the sentiment scores of the relevant sentences classified, and to the « Company » entity detected at first as well.
+Also, possible ideas to explore are to attribute a weight to the author/source.

 Those are all very straightforward adaptations to make to the algorithm but take time to be tested for efficiency improvement.
 This is basically be an empiric fine tuning of parameters through testing.

 All these parameters have to be given a weight to order the article.

-Should the ordering be mostly based on ?
+Should the final priority ordering be mostly based on ?
-1.	how many sentences in total in the article were classified as relevant
+1. How many sentences in total in the article were classified as relevant
 2. What were the emotion score attributed by NLU attached to the keywords in sentences classified as relevant
 3. The author source
-4. The location… (the location and company could also easily help to store the whole article in different files) A weighted average of all of these probably, to determine through testing.
+4. The location… (the location and company could also easily help to store the whole article in different files)

+A weighted average of all of these probably, to determine through testing...

+Or those weights could be dynamically updated as a human supervises and reorders manually the final list proposed.
+The weights would adjust automatically to be able to account for this ordering (as well as the past ones).

 #### Overcoming the limitations of Watson Assistant entities

-There are functions allowing to report the keywords that appeared most frequently in some articles in prospection, and as well systematically in the articles which have already been treated, so that the filter of alerting entities can be manually fine tuned in the light of those suggestions.
+Here I will explain some additional functions implemented to allow to report the keywords that appeared most frequently in some articles in prospection, as well as systematically in the articles which have already been treated, to help the filter of alerting entities to be (manually) fine tuned in the light of those suggestions.

 #### Why ?

 In fact, one limitation in the keyword recognition by Watson Assistant is that alerting entities have to be pre-filled manually (on Watson Assistant interface) by the user.
 Those manually informed alerting entities aim to make sure 100% not to miss those words like deforestation, environmental destruction, etc...

-To compensate for the fact that the user may not be able to guess all relevant keywords to fill as alerting entities (to make sure 100% not to miss those words, like deforestation, environmental destruction, etc...) on a given set of articles, a prospection function was added.
-This prospection function treats all articles and informs back of the most recurring keywords, as a suggestion for the user who might recognise some relevant keywords to be added.
+To compensate for the fact that the user may not be able to guess all relevant keywords to fill as alerting entities on a given set of articles, a prospection function was added.
+This prospection function treats all articles and informs back of the most recurring keywords, as a suggestion for the user who might recognise some alerting entities to be added.

 This function is all the more useful when alerting entities are within one field, for instance the theme of deforestation and all its synonyms.
-Then when a new set of articles of another field are to be treated, for instance about river pollution, the user cqn leverage this prospection of keywords of the new articles to be given suggestions of the relevant alerting entities to add.
+Then when a new set of articles of another field are to be treated, for instance about river pollution, the user can leverage this prospection of keywords of the new articles to be given suggestions of the relevant alerting entities to add that he may not have anticipated.

 Likewise at the end of the execution, all keywords associated to sentences which have just been classified and stored as relevant for MANA, are displayed.
-This also allows the user to make observations about the alerting entities which are most relevant to keep in that they were most sollicited.
+This also allows the user to make observations about the alerting entities which are the most relevant to keep in that they were the most frequent in sentences classified as relevant.

-#### Conclusion of this first part (the loop on the diagram): the power of sentence by sentence classification
+#### Conclusion of this first part (the green box of the "loop for each keyword" on the diagram): the power of sentence by sentence classification

-The result of this first treatment is that all relevant sentences in the article are stored and localized, which is far better than just classifying the entire article.
+The result of this first treatment is that all relevant sentences in the article are stored and localized, which is a more interesting outcome than just classifying the entire article.

 #### Watson independent NLC model in last resort

-Yet, because it is possible that the keywords identified by NLU from the article do not trigger any alerting entity or intent detection from Watson assistant, the algorithm leverages the power of a pure NLC capability, simply through the API of Watson NLC service.
+Yet, considering the scalability but also because it is possible that the keywords identified by NLU from the article do not trigger any alerting entity or intent detection from Watson assistant, the algorithm leverages the power of a pure NLC capability through the API of Watson NLC service.

 Watson NLC service is trained with all the example sentences in the intents of Watson Assistant (which are very accurate relevant sentences, hence of great training value), but also with the full raw text of the article already classified.
-By very essence of neural networks, its training is long and not practical to update nor monitor.
+This redundance between the relevant sentences taken from the intents and the full articles contents already containing them, helps "guide the model" towards learning what really makes an article relevant.
+Watson NLC promises better scalability and performance by essence of its neural network structure, but its costly training and practical difficulty to retrain, update nor monitor, limits its performance.

-However, it is hoped to be more powerful when scaling, allowing to classify a whole unstructured text with more accuracy (through the multiple correlations it can draw with its training datasets) than Watson Assistant NLC.
-But its classification is expected to remain quite coarse compared to the sentence by sentence one of NLU + Watson Assistant.
+However, neural network NLC models can be expected to be more powerful when scaling, allowing to classify a whole unstructured text with more accuracy (through the multiple correlations it can draw with its training datasets) than the embedded classifier in Watson Assistant through its intents.

-In fact, it is essentially a black box: the correlations it draws from its training data to classify the raw text of the article as relevant or not can sometimes be extremely powerful or completely absurd, without us really knowing a priori.
+As of the current situation, the classification of Watson NLC is quite coarse compared to the sentence by sentence one of NLU + Watson Assistant.
+In fact, it behaves essentially as a black box: the correlations it draws from its training data to classify the raw text of the article as relevant or not can sometimes be extremely powerful or completely absurd, without us really knowing a priori.
+Furthermore, until a substantial size of the training dataset is reached, its performance remains very limited.

 #### Conclusion on the architecture

-As a conclusion, it is important to note that the tailored orchestration of NLU + Watson Assistant and the black box NLC approach are not in competition, they are complementary:
+As a conclusion, it is important to note that the tailored orchestration of NLU + Watson Assistant and the black box NLC approach are not in competition, they are completely complementary:

 NLU + Watson Assistant are fine tuned filters, able to detect relevant sentences.
 But even though they do not detect any, the entire article is in last resort sent to the black box NLC.

-This black box NLC can be trained from scratched with raw text of all already classified articles.
+This black box NLC can be trained from scratch with raw text of all already classified articles.
 We can be legitimately be optimistic that in the long term it will start performing very well, having in the meantime benefitted strongly from the highly relevant training sentences of the intents of Watson Assistant.

 ## Step by step guide to run the script